- Calcium is a mineral that gives strength to your bones.

 What foods contain calcium?

-You probably know that dairy foods such as milk, yogurt, and cheese are good sources of calcium, but did you know that tofu and beans contain calcium, too?
+Dairy foods such as milk, yogurt, and cheese are good sources of calcium.
+Other surprising sources of calcium are tofu and beans.
 See the list of high-calcium foods at the end of this guide.

 What if I’m lactose intolerant or have a milk allergy?